What is an Automation Platform? A Guide from Business to Smart Homes

 Best Practices for All Automation Endeavors

-- Document Everything: Before you automate a process, you must first understand it completely.
-Map out every step, decision point, and exception.
-[34] This documentation is invaluable not only for building the automation correctly but also for troubleshooting and future improvements.
-Once built, keep detailed records of your automations, their purpose, and their dependencies.
+• Document Everything: Before you can automate a process, you must understand it deeply.
+Map out every single step and exception.
+This documentation is your roadmap for building, troubleshooting, and improving the automation later on.

 Advanced Strategies for Business Transformation